changhae-kim/hmca/pyhmca/README.md

 # PyHMCA

-This is a Python wrapper of the original HMCA code.
+This code is a Python wrapper of the original HMCA code.
 First, compile the C code as a shared library.

     gcc -fpic -shared -o libhmca.so hmca.c